 Sometimes a design evolves from step changes made to earlier iterations.
 Making step changes that keep the overall look and feel of the original design is a good way of implementing small design updates.

 This demonstrates the benefits and the downfall of iterative product design.
 Iterative design changes can be a good way to solve small problems or to add new functionality to an existing product.

 Sometimes you need to take a step back, frame the problem in a different way and think a little bit differently.
 Just like we have done with this Tablet Holder.
 The iterative changes we made to our existing business card holder gave us a perfectly functional Tablet Holder.
 But when we re-framed the problem we realised there was another solution.

 The new solution had its own advantages as well, it used less material and took around 60% less time to 3D print.
-Sometimes step changes are just not cost effective.
-Sometimes it is better to create a new product rather than shoe-horn a change into an an existing one.
+Sometimes step changes are just not cost-effective.
+Sometimes it is better to create a new product rather than shoe-horn a change into an existing one.

-If you would like to know more about our design or 3D printing services please us the form below, or use our contact page.
+If you would like to know more about our design or 3D printing services please call us on 01373 801803 or use our contact page.